Danny-Engelman/ITpings/README.md

 * Get (almost) live updates of new information
 * Issue an alarm when a device was not seen for over an hour

-From a simple SPA page it evolved into a labour of love, especially since I develop by the motto: **_Use only necessary dependencies_**
+From a simple SPA page it evolved into a labour of love,
+especially since I develop by the motto: **_Use only necessary dependencies_**

-So I ditched React and Angular, considered Vue, and eventually went with Native ES6 WebComponents
+So I ditched Bootstrap, React and Angular, considered Vue, and eventually went with Native ES6 WebComponents
-Hey! **I** am in charge now, using ES6, so **my** Dashboard does **not** work in crappy old-fashioned browsers.
+Hey! **I** am in charge now!
 I spent the last 12 years in the Microsoft Front-End world.. feels good to break free :-)
+Using only CSS4, HTML5 and ES6, so **my** Dashboard does **not** work in crappy old-fashioned browsers.

 For simplicity sake I didn't go fancy with NodeJS, socket.io and loads more dependencies;